-While social workers and psychologists are regulated health professionals in Ontario, unfortunately they are not covered under OHIP.
-The majority of extended health benefits/employer benefits; however, do cover psychologist and social worker service (typically in your health and dental insurance package).
+While registered social workers are regulated health professionals in Ontario, unfortunately they are not covered under OHIP.
+However, the majority of extended employer health benefit plans reimburse registered social workers (typically in your health and dental insurance package).

-I encourage you to speak with your insurance provider about counselling services provided by a Registered Social Worker and Psychologist to determine your eligibility, approved rates of coverage and claim procedures (e.g., whether or not a letter or referral from your physician is required, details required on receipts, amount per person per calendar year etc.)
+I encourage you to speak with your insurance provider about counselling services provided by a registered social worker to determine your eligibility, approved rates of coverage and claim procedures (e.g., whether or not a letter or referral from your physician is required, details required on receipts, amount per person per calendar year etc.)

 As of September 26, 2012, counselling services provided by Registered Social Workers (RSWs) can be claimed as a medical expense tax deduction.

 If registered social workers are not currently on the list of professionals covered in your employee health insurance plan, ask that it be added.
 The majority of insurance companies state that they do not cover registered social work services because the public does not ask for inclusion of this benefit in private health plans.